joyccheng/joyccheng/README.md

 ## Joy

-On an exciting journey transitioning into professional data analysis! <br>
+On an exciting journey into professional data analysis! <br>
-Here are some projects I've done during the learning process.
+Here are some projects I've completed along the way—feel free to explore!!

 #### About me:
 * Love cats 🐱
 * Currently a digital marketing/ marketing analyst in a SaaS company
-* Currently learning data analysis and machine learning with w/ Scikit-Learn and TensorFlow
+* Currently learning big data analysis and machine learning using Scikit-Learn and TensorFlow
 * Tools: SQL, Python, R, Excel, Tableau, ggplot, matplotlib
 * Hobbies: playing with cats, sketching, growing succulents